 For some, these questions probably seem absurd.
 However, this can be helpful to be able to question and overcome your self-hatred as a whole.

 Interestingly enough, what we call selves, is some kind of made-up being, a myth.
 Your brain can easily create images, assign specific characteristics to them, and give them a name, but ultimately is just a composite of your imagination.
 It is a self-concept.

 You create the idea of yourself continually in an ongoing process.
-You, or better said your brain, make it constantly that you don’t even notice it.
+You, or better say, your brain, make it constantly that you don’t even notice it.
 But that doesn’t mean that you can hate this self.

 He writes: “I cannot live with myself any longer.”
 This was the thought that kept repeating itself in my mind.
-Then suddenly I became aware of what a peculiar thought it was.
+Then suddenly, I became aware of what a peculiar thought it was.
 “Am I one or two?
 If I cannot live with myself, there must be two of me: the ‘I’ and the ‘self’ that ‘I’ cannot live with.”
 “Maybe,” I thought, “only one of them is real.”Here is an excerpt

-Maybe you are interested in >The School of Awakening – Eckhart Tolle’s Most Advanced Program
+Maybe you are interested in >The School of Awakening – Eckhart Tolle’s Most Advanced Program.

 What makes us think we are more than one?
 Is this not somehow insane?

 If you like, you can try the following: If you notice negative thoughts about yourself, keep asking yourself who thinks so severely of whom.
 It will give you a new, less biased perspective on yourself.